RaghadOs/image-classification-teachable/README.md

-# Teachable Machine Image Classifier | AI for Robotics Task
+# Teachable Machine Image Classifier

 This project demonstrates an AI-based image classification system built using Google's **Teachable Machine** and deployed with **TensorFlow Lite**.
 It simulates how a robot can use visual recognition to identify different objects or classes in its environment.